mathesar-foundation/mathesar-wiki/projects/installation-documentation-improvement-2.md

 ## Problem

-Our current documentation includes a lot of unnecessary information and does not align with the proposed Installation flow
+Our current documentation includes a lot of unnecessary information and does not align with the [proposed Installation plan](/en/projects/installation-documentation-improvement-2)

 ## Solution